-Here are the stories of 7 LGBTQ people who pioneered progressive ideas and rebelled for the benefit of future generations.
+Here are the stories of seven LGBTQ+ people who pioneered progressive ideas and rebelled for the benefit of future generations.

 A successful fashion model in the 1960s, April Ashley appeared in such high end publications as Vogue, and played small acting roles.
 She was outed as a trans woman in 1961, her story told as a scandal in the media.